grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 For example, if the amount of active series written to a partition exceeds the ingester capacity, the write-path will keep writing to the partition, but then the ingesters owning that partition will fail ingesting the data.
 Possible symptoms of this situation:

-- The ingester is lagging behind replaying metrics data from Kafka, and [`MimirStartingIngesterKafkaReceiveDelayIncreasing`](#MimirStartingIngesterKafkaReceiveDelayIncreasing) or [`MimirRunningIngesterReceiveDelayTooHigh`](#MimirRunningIngesterReceiveDelayTooHigh) alerts get fired.
+- The ingester is lagging behind replaying metrics data from Kafka, and [`MimirStartingIngesterKafkaReceiveDelayIncreasing`](#MimirStartingIngesterKafkaReceiveDelayIncreasing) or [`MimirRunningIngesterReceiveDelayTooHigh`](#MimirRunningIngesterReceiveDelayTooHigh) alerts are firing.
 - The ingester logs [`err-mimir-ingester-max-series`](#err-mimir-ingester-max-series) when ingesting metrics data from Kafka.
 - The ingester is OOMKilled.